Learn how V0LT protects your privacy!

 Verification: Unfortunately, there isn't really a way for you to verify this, since it would require that I give you direct access to the V0LT server.
 Like everywhere else, I suggest that you don't reuse a password from elsewhere on your V0LT account.
 Not only does this protect you if I were lying about hashing your password, but it could also stop extensive damage if someone were to compromise your V0LT account somehow.

 Description: In the event that there is a successful attack on the V0LT server, I will do my best to notify everyone as soon as possible using ChatJet.
+I'm currently working on a new system using PGP signed messages to replace this.

 Verification: While it is difficult to prove whether or not I accurately report breaches, you can view all previous breach reports by going to the Services tab, clicking ChatJet, and looking for messages posted in the 'v0ltsecurity' community by user 'cvieira'.
 If a report is posted by another user, be skeptical of it's truthfulness.